andylokandy/smallbox/README.md

 The crate provides some spaces in module `smallbox::space`, from `S1`, `S2`, `S4` to `S64`, representing `"n * usize"` spaces.

 Anyway, you can defind your own space type such as byte array `[u8; 64]`.
+Please note that the space alignment is also important.
+If the alignment of the space is smaller than the alignment of the value, the value will be stored in the heap.

 # Benchmark